 - Shallot - Shallot has the flavor of a mild onion without the bite.

-- Lean beef or chicken - Use lean ground meat like ground beef or chicken as healthy alternatives to ground turkey.
+- Lean beef or chicken - Use lean ground meat like ground beef or chicken as alternatives to ground turkey.

 - Mozzarella or shredded cheddar cheese - Use mozzarella or cheddar cheese if you prefer a thicker and less sharp cheese.